mfatouaki/Powershell-Scripts/README.md

 # PowerShell Scripts
-Useful script ive created and others found on the internet
+Useful scripts ive created and others found on the internet